Font FAQ

 See: http://www.fontconfig.org/fontconfig-user.html

-Can I specifiy a font by filename instead of by familyname?
+Can I specify a font by filename instead of by familyname?

 Sorry, the answer is no. (The reason is that for this to work, Graphviz has to intercept the font lookup before fontconfig is called, and this can't be done when fonts are being looked up by Pango.)